lainio/err2/README.md

 - 0.2, code generation for type helpers
 - 0.3, `Returnf` added, not use own transport type anymore but just `error`
 - 0.4, Documentation update
-- 0.5, Go modules are in use now
+- 0.5, Go modules are in use
-- 0.6.1, `assert` package added, and new type helpers (current)
+- 0.6.1, `assert` package added, and new type helpers
-- 0.7.0 filter functions for the cases where errors aren't real errors like io.EOF
+- 0.7.0 filter functions for non-errors like `io.EOF`
 - 0.8.0 `try.To()` & `assert.That()`, etc. functions with the help of the generics
 - 0.8.1 **bug-fix**: `runtime.Error` types are treated as `panics` now (Issue #1)
 - 0.8.3 `try.IsXX()` bug fix, lots of new docs, and **automatic stack tracing!**
 - 0.8.4 **Optimized** Stack Tracing, documentation, benchmarks, etc.
+- 0.8.5 Typo in `StackTraceWriter` fixed